 KB Lancaster Securities New AI Platform Generates Rich Data Insights for Enhanced Portfolio Construction

-/EIN News/ -- SEOUL, South Korea., April 19, 2021 (GLOBE NEWSWIRE) -- As individuals seek advice for weathering the current volatile investing environment, KB Lancaster Securities today announces the launch of a leading-edge AI platform that generates the data and insights they need to better understand their client's needs and enhance portfolio construction.
+SEOUL, SEOUL, SOUTH KOREA, April 19, 2021 /EINPresswire.com/ -- As individuals seek advice for weathering the current volatile investing environment, KB Lancaster Securities today announces the launch of a leading-edge AI platform that generates the data and insights they need to better understand their client's needs and enhance portfolio construction.

 "Record levels of market uncertainty have made it critical for our wealth advisors to have a full, accurate view of our client's assets and offer enhanced investment portfolios.
 During this volatile time, our clients still expect accurate, insightful advice when they require it, and our new AI platform prepares our wealth managers with a deeper, holistic view of their assets and projected investment opportunities." said William Price who heads up the Corporate Asset Management department at KB Lancaster Securities.